Pussy bow: 21st century

 During the 2016 US presidential election, Melania Trump wore a Gucci pussy-bow blouse during the second presidential debate.
 This caused some to question if it was deliberate, coming just two days after her husband, Republican presidential nominee Donald Trump, was revealed to have spoken of being able to "grab them [women] by the pussy" in a video clip, which gained widespread attention and condemnation.
 Melania Trump wore a pussycat bow when discussing cyberbullying in August 2018, renewing speculation that she was trolling her husband.

 In April 2018, women and men in Sweden took to wearing lavallière in support of Sara Danius, who had resigned from the Swedish Academy for her handling of the aftermath of a sexual assault incident involving Jean-Claude Arnault.

+Throughout 2017 and 2018, UK musician Harry Styles wore pussy-bow blouses during his Live on Tour.

-In 2020, US Vice President-elect Kamala Harris wore a pussy-bow blouse with a suffragette white pantsuit to deliver her victory speech on November 7.
+In November 7, 2020, U.S. Vice President-elect Kamala Harris wore a pussy-bow blouse with a suffragette white pantsuit at the Biden-Harris ticket's victory speech.
+Harris continued to frequently wear pussy-bow blouses during her 2024 presidential campaign.